Can Language Models Reason about Individualistic Human Values and Preferences?: Abstract

 \section{Abstract}

 Recent calls for pluralistic alignment emphasize that AI systems should address the diverse needs of \textit{all} people.
-Yet, efforts in this space often require sorting people into fixed buckets of pre-specified diversity-defining dimensions (\eg demographics, personalities, communication styles), risking smoothing out or even stereotyping the rich spectrum of individualistic variations.
-To achieve an authentic representation of diversity that respects individuality, we propose \textit{individualistic alignment}.\footnote{In this paper, we use the phrase \textit{individualistic value} to describe ``values related to one particular individual,'' instead of ``values about individualism, such as being independent and self-reliant.''} While individualistic alignment can take various forms, in this paper, we introduce \indieemoji \datasetfull, a dataset transformed from the influential World Values Survey (WVS), to study language models (LMs) on the specific challenge of \textit{individualistic value reasoning}.
-Specifically, given a sample of an individual's value-expressing statements, models are tasked with predicting their value judgments in novel cases.
-With \dataset, we reveal critical limitations in frontier LMs' abilities to reason about individualistic human values with accuracies only ranging between 55\% to 65\%.
-Moreover, our results highlight that a precise description of individualistic values cannot be approximated only via demographic information.
+Yet, efforts in this space often require sorting people into fixed buckets of pre-specified diversity-defining dimensions (\eg demographics), risking smoothing out individualistic variations or even stereotyping.
+To achieve an authentic representation of diversity that respects individuality, we propose \textit{individualistic alignment}.\footnote{We use the phrase \textit{individualistic value} to describe ``values related to one individual,'' instead of ``values about individualism, such as being independent and self-reliant.''} While individualistic alignment can take various forms, we introduce \indieemoji \datasetfull, a dataset transformed from the influential World Values Survey (WVS), to study language models (LMs) on the specific challenge of \textit{individualistic value reasoning}.
+Given a sample of an individual's value-expressing statements, models are tasked with predicting this person's value judgments in novel cases.
+With \dataset, we reveal critical limitations in frontier LMs, which achieve only 55 \% to 65\% accuracy in predicting individualistic values.
+Moreover, our results highlight that a precise description of individualistic values cannot be approximated only with demographic information.
 We also identify a partiality of LMs in reasoning about global individualistic values, as measured by our proposed \even (\evenshort).
-Finally, we train a series of \finetune{s} (\finetuneshort) using \dataset to enhance models' individualistic value reasoning capability, revealing new patterns and dynamics into global human values.
-We outline future research challenges and opportunities for advancing individualistic alignment.
+Finally, we train a series of \finetuneshorts to reveal new patterns and dynamics into global human values.